Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Special actions (brushing/zooming/filtering/gesturing) that use custom or complex DX controls have no UI alternative.
+__Description__: Special actions (brushing/zooming/filtering/gesturing) that use custom or complex DX controls have no UI alternative.
 All complex DX controls must also be exposed for access by alternative UI controls.
 These controls must be clear and easy to use with a keyboard and screen reader.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html)